 But that's not all.
 The earth itself rotates on its axis.
 Fastest at the equator at 0.5 km/s.

 In order to get a common time base and unshifted wavelengths for all measurements, we move our measurements to a place that is more quiet in space than Earth.
 There are two places to do this, the center of the sun and the center of gravity of the solar system.
 The center of gravity is still a bit quieter than the center of the sun.
 But the difference is small, a few tens of m/s.
 For us amateurs with our crude instruments, it doesn't matter whether we carry out the heliocentric correction or the barycentric one.

 A small script of astropy of less than 20 lines provides both corrections, both in speed and in observation time.

 It is good style to put the speed and time in the fits header.
 If you want, you can also calculate the Doppler shifted wavelengths.
 Then the interstellar lines are at the same wavelength in the spectrum all year round.

 l = EarthLocation(lat=lat, lon=lon, height=height) t = Time(datim, format='isot', scale='utc', location=l) c = SkyCoord(ra=ra, dec=dec) bary = c.radial_velocity_correction(obstime=t) heli = c.radial_velocity_correction('heliocentric',obstime=t) ltt_bary = t.light_travel_time(c) ltt_heli = t.light_travel_time(c, 'heliocentric') t_bc = t.tdb + ltt_bary t_heli = t.utc + ltt_heli

-This code does als the work.
-Add some line to fill the variables, to print the results and toload the necessary modules.
+This code does all the work.
+You may add some lines to fill the variables, to print the results and to load the necessary modules.